Draugr: Written corpus

 Unlike Kárr inn gamli (Kar the Old) in Grettis saga, who is specifically called a draugr, (Note: Kárr is called a draugr by Grettir when he sings a verse to reply to the question of how he gained the treasure sword.
 This was rendered "In the barrow where that thing .. fell" in the 1869 translation, and "in a murky mound.. a ghost was felled then " by Scudder.)
 Glámr the ghost in the same saga is never explicitly called a draugr in the text, though called a "troll" in it.
 (Note: Ármann Jakobsson notes that in this and comparable instances, the term "troll" designates some sort of revenant, more specifically the human undead.
 Since the term can also mean 'demon', the sense is ambiguous.)
 Yet Glámr is still routinely referred to as a draugr by modern scholars.
 (Note: (Clemoes & Dickins 1959), e.g., and Willam Sayers) Beings not specifically called draugr, but only referred to as aptrgǫngur "revenants" (pl. of aptrganga) and reimleikar "haunting" in these medieval sagas, (Note: Besides Glámr, other examples are Víga-Hrappr Sumarliðason in Laxdæla saga; Þórólfr bægifótr (lame-foot) or the ghosts of Fróðá in Eyrbyggja saga.) are still commonly discussed as a draugr in various scholarly works, or the draugr and the haugbúi are lumped into one.

 A further caveat is that the application of the term draugr may not necessarily follow what the term might have meant in the strict sense during medieval times, but rather follow a modern definition or notion of draugr, specifically such ghostly beings (by whatever names they are called) that occur in Icelandic folktales categorized as "Draugasögur" in Jón Árnason's collection, based on the classification groundwork laid by Konrad Maurer.
 (Note: It is pointed out that the lexicographer Guðbrandur Vigfússon (who defined draugr as 'ghost' in his dictionary) wrote the preface to Jón Árnason's folklore collection.)

 In Old Norse, draugr also meant a tree trunk or dry dead wood (then a cognate of "drought", related to "drain"), which in poetry could refer to a man or warrior, since Old Norse poetry often used terms for trees to represent humans, especially in kennings, referencing the myth that the god Odin and his brothers created the first humans Ask and Embla from trees.
 There was thus a connection between the idea of a felled tree's trunk and that of a dead man's corpse.
+Similarly, the term kraki (krake, krake) can refer to a branchy tree, as well as a meager creature, such as a corpse.

 Also, one of the names for Odin was Draugadróttinn, "Lord of the draugr", in the Ynglinga saga, chapter 7.